While the hike up to the cave was mostly easy, the last part was steep and narrow.

 'What are you growing?'
 I asked, partly to diverge his attention away from situation, and partly because I was genuinely curious.

 I had trekked the cliffs near the Blue Grotto the day before and was amazed at the miles of natural landscapes left untouched by humans.
+I wanted to know more about the natural world here in the Maltese island of Gozo.

 'Come with me,' he replied.